skojaku/multiresolcp/README.rst

   pip3 install multiresolcp

-If you don't have a root privilege, use -user flag, i.e.,
+If you don't have root privilege, use -user flag, i.e.,

 .. code-block:: bash